Distributionally Robust Counterfactual Risk Minimization: Experimental results

 \section{Experimental results}

-To evaluate and compare the two algorithms we previously introduced to existing solutions, we rigorously follow the experimental procedure introduced in \cite{swaminathan2015counterfactual} and used in several other works \cite{swaminathan2015batch, swaminathan2015self} since then.
+It is well known that experiments in the field of counterfactual reasoning are highly sensitive to differences in datasets and implementations.
+Consequently, to evaluate and compare the two algorithms we previously introduced to existing solutions, we rigorously follow the experimental procedure introduced in \cite{swaminathan2015batch} and used in several other works - such as \cite{swaminathan2015self} since then.
 It relies on a supervised to unsupervised dataset conversion \cite{agarwal2014taming} to build bandit feedback from multi-label classification datasets.
-As in \cite{swaminathan2015counterfactual}, we train exponential models for the CRM problem and use the same datasets taken from the LibSVM repository.
+As in \cite{swaminathan2015batch}, we train exponential models for the CRM problem and use the same datasets taken from the LibSVM repository.
+For reproducibility purposes, we used the code provided by its authors \footnote{\url{http://www.cs.cornell.edu/~adith/POEM/index.html}} for all our experiments.